The 2006 EPA Global Stewardship Program

-In 2006 the EPA invited eight leading companies in the PFAS industry to join a Global Stewardship Program, which resulted in the completion of two goals in the USA:
+In 2006, the EPA invited eight leading companies in the PFAS industry to join a Global Stewardship Program, which resulted in the completion of two goals in the USA:

 - A 95% reduction in PFOA emissions and product content by 2010

-- The complete elimination of these chemicals in products and from emissions by 2015
+- The elimination of these chemicals in products and from emissions by 2015

-The EPA has established a Lifetime Health Advisory (LHA) of 70 parts-per-trillion (ppt) for the PFAS PFOA and PFOS.
+In 2016, The EPA established a Lifetime Health Advisory (LHA) of 70 parts-per-trillion (ppt) for the PFAS PFOA and PFOS.
 That’s a number that may not make a lot of sense to the average person, but what’s important to note is that LHA’s are NOT drinking water standards.

 According to the EPA, “Unlike drinking water standards, health advisories are not regulations, are not legally enforceable, and are subject to change as new information becomes available.
 However, they reflect our assessment of the current peer-reviewed science on the health effects for particular contaminants, and they provide important uniform technical guidance to state, local and tribal governments and drinking water system operators so that they can determine if concentrations of chemicals in tap water from public utilities are safe for drinking and other use.”